 But if Harawira retained his electorate seat, it would remove the need for the party to cross the 5% threshold, and both parties could expect their share of the national vote to count towards a representative share of seats in the 120-member parliament.

-Individually, both parties are currently polling at about 1%, said Edwards, but he tipped the buzz around the new alliance would see it fare better in the September vote, where it could stand to win in the order of six seats.
+Edwards said he tipped the buzz around the alliance could see it fare well in the September vote.
 "New Zealanders like to see outsiders having a go," he said.
 "The sum of the whole is going to be greater than the two parts."

 The two parties make strange bedfellows, apparently sharing little common ground beyond their opposition to the current center-right National government.